 If the addiction is a bit like a train, running down the track at full speed, an intervention is a bit like the braking system.
-In a series of conversations, moving from spontaneous to structured, the family works with the teen to bring the issue to light and help the teen to stop the abuse now, before more damage occurs.
+In a series of conversations, moving from spontaneous to structured, the family works with the teen to bring the issue to light and help him or her stop the abuse before more damage occurs.

 - Skip school